Production Planning with Excel – Opportunities and Limitations

 Excel and other spreadsheet applications have been used in production planning for decades.
 Even though they are a viable first-step solution for micro-companies, a growing business should already look for something more scalable.

 Excel and other spreadsheet applications have been the go-to business management tool for small and medium-sized companies since the popularization of computer technology.
 These software solutions were a groundbreaking step from pen-and-paper methods of production planning and accounting thanks to their capacity to automate calculations and create visual representations of data.

-Starting from 1979, when the first spreadsheet application was launched, they quickly became a staple in business management largely thanks to being much more affordable than the exorbitantly priced MRP systems of the day.
+Starting from 1979, when the first spreadsheet application was launched, they quickly became a staple in manufacturing business management largely thanks to being much more affordable than the exorbitantly priced MRP systems of the day.
 Year by year, the spreadsheets became more complex and more detailed and it seemed like they were a completely viable option for managing a small business.